JoeTheGuitarist/documentation_docs/Docs/publishing_guide.md

 The Markdown engine we use on docs.mbed - [MkDocs](http://www.mkdocs.org/user-guide/writing-your-docs/) - doesn't use exactly the same syntax as GitHub.
 That means that some things that will look good on GitHub will not render correctly on docs.mbed.

+Note that all of the syntax shown here also works on GitHub, so making sure it works on docs.mbed doesn't make it unreadable on GitHub.

 ### Code blocks within lists

 If you want to have a code block in a numbered list, you can't use the fencing ``` syntax.
+Instead:

+* You need an empty line before and after the code block.
-Instead, use eight spaces (not Tab) to start the block, then four more spaces for each indent the code requires:
+* Use eight spaces (not Tab) to start the block.
+* Use four more spaces (again - not Tab) for each indent the code requires.

 Here's an example: